-What is your favourite animal?
-There are a lot to choose from, so I won’t be offended if you take a second to think it over.
+What’s your favourite animal?
+There is a lot to choose from so I won’t be offended if you take a second to think it over.
 Otters are my favourite animal.
 It’s hard to give you one good reason why, but I just love the little critters, they’re so dang cute.
 Whenever I see them at the Zoo all I want to do is touch them.
 Recently, on what can only be described as one of the best days of my entire life, I got to touch two of the sweetest, cheekiest little otters, Bonnie and Maria, thanks to Australia Zoo.

 The animal keepers are so caring and knowledgeable, you can tell they absolutely adore the animals they care for.
 I sat down on the wooden steps and one of the little otters, Maria, scurried onto my lap and started noisily demanding food from her doting keeper.
 The quieter of the two, Bonnie, jumped onto my shoulder and sat patiently waiting for her turn, with her little face right next to mine.
 I sat absolutely still at first, frozen to the spot with joy, I suspect it is similar to how it might feel to meet Rihanna.

 While their keeper fed them treats of fish, I petted them and the photographer took photos.
 Bonnie was relaxing more on my shoulder and I just couldn’t help myself, I pushed my right cheek against the soft fur of her cheek and she nestled into me, sort of hugging me back by pushing her little head into me.
 It’s hard to describe it but, try to imagine having a moment where you get to interact with your favourite animal in that way.
 It was incredible, I never thought in my whole life I’d get to touch an otter, let alone have one snuggled into me while another pounces around on my lap.